Theek123/Forest-Fire-Severity-Analysis/README.md

   <summary>Conclusion</summary>

 This study compared forest fire severity in the mountainous regions of Ella and Yahangala, Sri Lanka, analyzing the influence of terrain, microclimate, and pre-fire vegetation using remote sensing indices and GIS techniques.

-Key findings include:

-Ella experienced mostly moderate-low severity, while Yahangala showed predominantly low severity.
-Burn severity was not directly proportional to burned area, highlighting the influence of multiple factors.
-Terrain-induced wind channeling significantly increased fire spread in Ella, whereas Yahangala’s diffused terrain and fire-resistant vegetation reduced severity.
-Areas with weaker pre-fire vegetation were more fire-prone, particularly in Yahangala.
-Elevations between 900–1100 m were consistently more vulnerable, showing the link between altitude, vegetation, and microclimate.

 Overall, the study confirms that forest fire severity in Sri Lanka’s montane ecosystems is highly site-specific, shaped by the complex interplay of terrain, vegetation, and microclimatic conditions, and cannot be generalized across regions.